 Design TeamJean-Patrice Calori, Bita Azimi, Marc Botineau

-From the architect.
+Text description provided by the architects.
 The parcel is situated on a sloping terrain, within a triangle formed by the junction point of two infrastructures; the 'Moyen Corniche' that links Italy to Nice and a 'Bretelle' , a local road that winds around the hillside toward Beausoleil and Monaco.
 To the righthand side of the plot a 15 metres drop in height seperates the two roads.

 An aborted housing project allowed the town to reclaim this parcel, at the time one of the last plots available to the developers, thus allowing the construction of a public amenity of 13 classes, a community centre and a sharted canteen.